Topological phases, van Hove singularities, and spin texture in magic-angle twisted bilayer graphene in the presence of proximity-induced spin-orbit couplings: Discussion

 In this work, we focus only on the continuum model (the BM model), which is valid at low energies and long wavelengths.
 This is reasonable because in this work, we only focus on the twist angles that are close to the magic angle, leading to isolated flat bands with narrow bandwidth in all cases.
 In addition, the phase diagram of MATBG is constructed only at the single-particle level.
 The continuum low-energy band description should be well-valid in these situations.
 It is expected that the interactions likely modify the low-temperature phase diagram presented in this paper, since flat bands typically enhance interaction effects.
 For example, when the Coulomb interaction is considered, valley polarization likely prevails over the entire doping region for a range of twist angles.
 Therefore, the topological insulators at integer fillings, which are predicted in Fig.~\ref{Fig:spintextures} and Ref.~\cite{WangT2020}, are likely absent due to the time-reversal breaking by the valley polarization.
 Moreover, the pairing between two time-reversal related bands is suppressed due to valley polarization, so the inter-band paring superconductivity phases emerge when the electron-phonon interactions are included \cite{chou2024topological}.

 We now mention several future directions.
-One can investigate possible impacts of the splitting of VHSs due to SOCs: Hall conductance, quantum oscillation in MATBG.
+One is investigating the effects of VHS splitting due to SOC, such as its influence on Hall conductance and quantum oscillations in MATBG.
+Another potential direction is studying how a vertical electric field affects VHS splitting, as varying the electric field and SOC may lead to multiple transitions in the number of VHSs.
 In addition, one can also study the polarization of spin accumulation and spin current in the presence of SOC and out-of-plane electric field in MATBG, which should be able to serve as a platform with tailored electronic and spintronic properties.
 Inclusion of electron-electron interactions in the theory is also an important open and difficult challenge for the future.